Senate still working on immigration deal

-WASHINGTON (NEXSTAR) – Holiday break is postponed for the Senate as they try to hammer out a major immigration deal.
+WASHINGTON (NEXSTAR) – A holiday break is postponed for the Senate as they try to hammer out a major immigration deal.
 The lawmakers are leaving for the weekend but will return Monday in hopes of passing something before the year ends.

 Senate Majority Leader Chuck Schumer is forcing senators to stay in Washington to continue working on a national security package.